Visual cognition in multimodal large language models: Results

 To test the intuitive physics capabilities of the different LLMs, we used photographs depicting wooden block towers from Lerer et al. \cite{lerer2016learning} (see Fig.~\ref{fig:phys_example} in the Appendix for an example).
-These images mirror stimuli that developmental psychologists use to study the development of intuitive physics in infants.
-We used these images to test the models in increasingly complex tasks, starting with determining the background color of a given image (1), counting the number of colored blocks in the image (2), and giving a binary stability judgment of the depicted block tower (3).

-All four models were able to correctly perform the first and easiest task: they all achieved almost perfect accuracy in determining the background color of the images (see Fig.~\ref{fig:phys}A).
-In the second task, the performance of most models deteriorated, with only GPT-4V correctly determining the number of blocks in all images (see Fig.~\ref{fig:phys}B).
-It is important to note that the first two tasks are fairly trivial for humans and we would expect human performance to be at 100\% (the background color is always white and images featured either 2, 3, or 4 blocks).
+We first aked models to determine the background color of the image.
+All four models achieved almost perfect accuracy (see Fig.~\ref{fig:phys}A).
+We then asked models to state the color of blocks from top to bottom.
+Here, the performance of most models except for GPT-4V and Claude-3 deteriorated (see Fig.~\ref{fig:phys}B).
+Please note that the first two tasks are fairly trivial for humans and we would expect human performance to be at 100\% (the background color is always white and images featured either 2, 3, or 4 blocks in primary colors).

-While the first two tasks provided insight into the models' performance on high-level descriptive tasks, the third task directly tested their physical reasoning abilities.
-Performance for most models was at chance, with only GPT-4V performing slightly above chance in determining the stability of the block towers (see Fig.~\ref{fig:phys}C, Fisher's exact test yielded an odds ratio of $2.38$ with a one-sided p-value of $0.049$).
-None of the other models performed significantly above chance (all p > $0.05$).
-Human subjects were also not perfect but showed an average accuracy of 63.28\%, which was also larger than chance with $p<.001$.
-Interestingly, there was no statistically significant difference between people's and GPT-4V's accuracy ($z=0.684$, $p=.49$), likely because the task was also hard for humans and because Lerer and colleagues only collected 10 human subjects.
+To test the models' physical reasoning abilities, we asked them to give a binary stability judgment of the depicted block towers.
+Here, only GPT-4V and Claude-3 performing slightly above chance (see Fig.~\ref{fig:phys}C, for GPT-4V Fisher's exact test yielded an odds ratio of $2.597$ with a one-sided p-value of $0.028$).
+None of the other models performed significantly above chance (the second best performing model, Claude-3, had an odds ratio of $2.016$, with a one-sided p-value of of $0.078$).
+Human subjects were also not perfect but showed an average accuracy of $65.608$\%.

-Finally, we determined the similarity between models' and humans' stability judgments as determined by the Pearson correlation (see Fig.~\ref{fig:phys}D).
-We found that GPT-4V was the only model that showed a significant correlation with human judgments, $r=0.155$, $t(205) = 2.241$, $p=.01$, while none of the other models showed any meaningful match to human judgments (all $p>.05$).
-However, the average correlation between humans ($r=0.46$, $t(910)=14.127$, $p<.001$) was larger than the correlation between GPT-4V and humans ($z=3.825$, $p<.001$).